audleman/sublime-copy-django-test-path/README.md

         pass
 ```

-Simply right click when inside a test and chose `Copy Django Test Path`.
-Go
+Simply right click when inside a test and chose `Run tests`.
-to your shell and Ctrl+v

 If you do this at the top of the class it will generate the string to run the
 whole test class.